CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 4. Decide which aspects of configuration you want included in this template: CL configuration, NetQ Agent configuration, and/or Switches.

-5. Configure the template using the following instructions.
+5. Specify the settings for each using the following instructions.

 {{< tabs "TabID383" >}}

 {{< tab "Cumulus Linux" >}}

 Three configuration options are available for the Cumulus Linux configuration portion of the switch configuration profile.
-Specify those that are desired for the purpose of this profile.
+Note that two of those are required.

 1. Select either the *Default* or *Management* interface to be used for communications with the switches with this profile assigned.
 Typically the default interface is xxx and the management interface is either *eth0* or *eth1*.